sghaskell/Clustered-Single-Value-Map-Visualization/README.md

 ### Clustering
 ###### Enable Clustering
 Disable clustering and plot all markers.
-WARNING - This comes at a significant performance penalty for large datasets. - **Requires browser refresh**
+WARNING - This comes at a significant performance penalty for large datasets. - **Requires browser Refresh**
 ###### Show All Popups
 Display all popups on page load.
-Only works with clustering disabled. - **Requires browser refresh**
+Only works with clustering disabled. - **Requires browser Refresh**
 ###### Allow Multiple Popups
 Allow multiple popups to dispaly on screen without closing previous.
 Will disappear at higher zoom levels with clustering enabled.
-Enabled by default when showing all popups. - **Requires browser refresh**
+Enabled by default when showing all popups. - **Requires browser Refresh**
 ###### Animate
-Animate cluster separation on zoom - **Requires browser refresh**
+Animate cluster separation on zoom - **Requires browser Refresh**
 ###### Single Marker Mode
-Re-style single marker icon to marker cluster style (round) - **Requires browser refresh**
+Re-style single marker icon to marker cluster style (round) - **Requires browser Refresh**
 ###### Max Cluster Radius
-A cluster will cover at most this many pixels from its center (Default: 80) - **Requires browser refresh**
+A cluster will cover at most this many pixels from its center (Default: 80) - **Requires browser Refresh**
 ###### Cluster Warning Size
 Display an alert warning that the cluster exceeds threshold at max-zoom and do not show underlying markers.
 Browser may hang and die if a single point exceeds a very large number.(Default: 100) - **Requires browser refresh**
 ###### Distance Multiplier
 Increase to increase the distance away that markers appear from the center when expanded at max zoom.
 (Default: 1) - **Requires browser refresh**

 ### Cluster Colors
+#### Cluster color changes require browser refresh
 ###### Range One Background
 (Default: #B5E28C)
 ###### Range One Foreground